 After you've identified which payment company you used, file a claim with whichever processor was used to pay for your purchase - either PayPal or Amazon.
 You can see which payment processor you used by viewing your recent purchases.

 For specific rules and guidelines for those programs, along with instructions on how to file a claim, visit the appropiate website using the links below.

 - PayPal requires that you file a dispute within 180 days of your purchase

-- Checkout by Amazon requires that you file a dispute within 75 days of your purchase
+- Amazon Payments requires that you file a dispute within 75 days of your purchase

-My purchase is no longer eligible for PayPal/Checkout by Amazon's buyer protrection policy.
+My purchase is no longer eligible for PayPal/Amazon Payment's buyer protrection policy.
 Can I still get a refund?